wasdi-cloud/COPLAC-Hydromet-Hazards/high_level_description/flood_depth.rst

 **Benefit of service:**

-The flood depth estimation service computes the maximum depth of flood water in each pixel.
+The flood depth mapping service computes the maximum depth of flood water in each pixel.
 It can be used during a flood event and outside an emergency basis for prevention and risk assessment.
 Combined with vulnerability data provides a critical input for infering the flood impact.